teticio/Deej-AI/train/README.md

 python train/train_mp3tovec.py
 ```

 Finally, use this script to get the Spotify2Vec embeddings for the previews.
+Note that this does not include the TF-IDF part of the algorithm (see `MP3ToVec.py`) as this make little difference to the results as the previews are only 30 seconds long.
+It is also very time consuming to calculate and can neagtively impact the ability of the model to recognize a track that is playing from its preview alone.
 ```bash
 python train/get_spotify2vec.py
 ```